XpiritCommunityEvents/HOL/migration.md

 ![creating codespace container](images/settingup-codespaces.png)
 Please wait for this to complete.
 The reason it takes some more time the first time has to do with the fact the container needs to be build for the first time.
 Next time you start a codespace you will get access in a few seconds.

 When your codespace is ready you will see the full IDE apear in your browser.
-This is a full visual studio code exeprience in your browser! this looks as follwos:
+This is a full Visual Studio Code exeprience in your browser!
+This looks as follows:
 ![code space ide](images/codespace-ide.png)codespace-ide

-The place we will all our work for this hands-on lab is in the terminal window that you can find in the richt bottom part. it should show you a command-line and it is currently in the folder /workspaces/<your-repo-name> (main)
+The place where we will do all our work for this hands-on lab is in the terminal window, that you can find in the right bottom part.
+It should show you a command-line and it is currently in the folder /workspaces/<your-repo-name> (main)

-> note all command-line steps assume the above environment to work.
+> Note: All command-line steps assume the above environment to work.
 So please ensure this is the case before you start.

 ## Adding Valet to your development environment.

-Valet uses a docker container to do all the work.
-This container is available the moment you are onboarded to valet.
+Valet uses a Docker container to do all the work.
+This container is available the moment you are onboarded to Valet.
-Valet consist primaraly out of two thigns we need to setup before we can do some work:
+Valet consist primaraly out of two things we need to setup before we can do some work:
-- a docker image that we need on our machine
+- a Docker image that we need on our machine
-- a script called valet, that drives the use of the docker container on our workstation.
+- a script called Valet, that drives the use of the Docker container on our workstation.

-Let us get started by settign up the tools so they work.
+Let us get started by setting up the tools so they work.

-### Pulling the docker image for valet
+### Pulling the docker image for Valet

-In the terminal window in your codespace environment (or in visual studio code if you prefer to use that) type at the command-line:
+In the terminal window in your Codespace environment (or in Visual Studio Code if you prefer to use that) type at the command-line:
 > docker images
 This should return an empty list of images